Programme

 Sophie Lecheler

-Professor of Communication at the University of Vienna
+Professor of Political Communication at the University of Vienna

 DigHum networks in academia